mappu/miqt/README.md

 If you are compiling your app within a Dockerfile, you could cache the build step by running `go install github.com/mappu/miqt/qt`.

-If you are compiling your app with a one-shot `docker run` command, the compile speed can be improved if you also bind-mount the Docker container's `GOCACHE` directory: `-v $(pwd)/container-build-cache:/root/.cache/go-build`
+If you are compiling your app with a one-shot `docker run` command, the compile speed can be improved if you also bind-mount the Docker container's `GOCACHE` directory: `-v $(pwd)/container-build-cache:/root/.cache/go-build`.
+The `miqt-docker` helper app does this automatically.

 See also [issue #8](https://github.com/mappu/miqt/issues/8).